tmtsoftware/esw-ts/docs/src/main/services/logging-service.md

 @@@
 ## Usages of Logging service

-### Creating Log for an incident
+## Creating Log for an incident

-This api will be used for to create a log entry for a component with a specific log Level.
+This method will be used for to create a log entry for a component with a specific log Level.

 For ex: when a user submits a setup command for a component using command service.